Updated for Summer 2022.

 It meets all the goals described above.
 Whew!

-I don’t include any home price appreciation into my calculations because this number can go north or south quickly, and nothing is guaranteed.
+I don’t include any home price appreciation as a factor into my calculations because this number can go north or south quickly, and nothing is guaranteed.
 If houses go up in value over time, that’s an added bonus.

 This is now a full net-zero asset and home.
 The home, and my lifestyle, produce zero-emissions net-net (after a short period to recoup the building costs and emissions).
 It’s also set up as a great home to either live in or rent out.
 And beyond that, it checks all the boxes of using real estate for long-term wealth building and asset ownership.